 2. Energizer AA Rechargeable Batteries

-The Energizer AA rechargeable batteries come in packs of 4, 8, and 16 batteries and offer over 1000 charge cycles and a shelf life of around 5 years.
-These are NiMH AA batteries for solar light applications that can retain 100 percent charge for up to 12 months.
+The Energizer AA rechargeable batteries come in packs of 4, 8, and 16, offering over 1000 charge cycles and a shelf life of around 5 years.
+These NiMH AA batteries for solar light applications can retain 100 percent charge for up to 12 months.

-Like the AmazonBasics, each of the Energizer recharge batteries has a maximum capacity of 2000 mAh.
+Like the AmazonBasics, each Energizer recharge battery has a maximum capacity of 2000 mAh.
 Depending on the number of solar lights and their output voltage, these batteries will typically keep your lights lit for 10 to 12 hours on a single charge.

 The Energizer AA batteries also have a reputation for high performance in cold temperatures.
 At 21 ⁰C, they can last up to 10 hours, offering an output current of 230 mA.